raphaelmarshall/What-happens-when.../README.rst

 * Parse CSS files, ``<style>`` tag contents, and ``style`` attribute values using `"CSS lexical and syntax grammar"`_
+* CSS lexical grammar primarily deals with tokenizing the input CSS code, breaking it down into individual tokens such   as selectors, properties, and values.
+This process involves identifying keywords, identifiers, strings, numbers, and   other lexical elements that make up the CSS syntax.
 * Each CSS file is parsed into a ``StyleSheet object``, where each object contains CSS rules with selectors and objects corresponding CSS grammar.
 * A CSS parser can be top-down or bottom-up when a specific parser generator